g-omarsdottir/shaping-sustainable-surf/README.md

 #### Key Features

-**Product Management:** The custom models facilitate the storage and management of individual product entities.
+**Product Management:** The custom models facilitate the storage and management of individual product entities in the products app.

 Products are stored in one model.
 Categories and Subcategories are stored in separate models, which allows for scalability and streamlines further technical design.